Myklebust Burial Mound: Original excavation in 1874

-Anders Lorange was the first archaeologist at the University of Bergen.
+Anders Lorange was the first archaeologist at the University of Bergen and museum curator.
 Lorange travelled to Nordfjordeid in 1874 to investigate the Myklebust mound.
 He dug a trench into the mound, covering roughly 1/4 of the total volume.

 Lorange found a massive layer of coal assumed to be the remains of a Viking long ship.
 There was two layers of ash, Lorange assumed this was due to the ends of the ship collapsing and then being moved onto the rest of the ship.
 He then found around 750 iron ship rivets and nails.
 The length of the nails confirmed that the ship was of a formidable size.
 Much larger than Gokstad and Oseberg.

 In addition Lorange found a total of 44 shield bosses.
 The number of bosses was taken as further evidence of the large size of the ship, as they give an indication of the number of rowers on the ship.
 The ship was named the Myklebust ship after the farm where the mound is located.

 In addition Lorange found an enamelled bronze vessel.
 The vessel contained the skeleton of a male between 30 and 35 years of age.
 On top of the bowl there was 12 further shield bosses that covered it.
 It is assumed that the 12 shield bosses belonged to the kings Hird.

 In addition to this Lorange found a large amount of further items, ranging from swords, long bows and spears to glass beads, combs, tools and animal remains.
 In total this was one of the richest grave finds in Norway to date.